 When you’re in Finder, there are a number of shortcuts you can use to go directly to a folder.

-- Cmd-Shift-D goes to Desktop;
+- Cmd-Shift-D goes to Desktop

-- Cmd-Shift-H to your user folder;
+- Cmd-Shift-H to your user folder

-- Cmd-Shift-A to Applications;
+- Cmd-Shift-A to Applications

-- Cmd-Shift-I to iCloud Drive;
+- Cmd-Shift-I to iCloud Drive

-- Cmd-Shift-U to Utilities.
+- Cmd-Shift-U to Utilities

 Use Cmd-F to search for something.
 In most applications, including word processors and web browsers, it’s used to search for bits of text on the page you’re on.
 Cmd-F in Finder opens a new Finder search window, with the cursor already in the search box.

 Switch applications quickly

 Press Cmd-Tab and keep holding Cmd to pull up the macOS application switcher.
 Press Tab again to highlight the next app and let go when you reach the app you want to switch to.
 Pressing Cmd-Tab and letting go of both immediately switches to the next app without further interaction.

 Open any application’s Preferences

 Press Cmd-comma to open any application’s Preferences window.

 Show or hide the Dock

 Press Cmd-Alt-D to show or hide the Dock in any application.
-Note: this doesn’t work when applications are in full-screen mode.

 This one is a huge timesaver and can get you out of trouble, depending on the app you use it in.
 Press Cmd-Z to undo your most recent action.
 In apps that allow multiple undos, press it again to move back another step and so on.
 To redo something you’ve undone, it’s either Cmd-Shift-Z or Cmd-Y, depending on the app.

 Open a new tab in Safari (or any other web browser)

 Press Cmd-T to open a new tab.
 If you close a tab by accident, Cmd-Shift-T will re-open it.

 Put your Mac to sleep

 Hit Option-Cmd-Power (or Ctrl-Option-Cmd-Eject) and your Mac will go to sleep, gently and effortlessly.

 Shut down your Mac

-If you want to restart your Mac, hit Control-Command-Power (or Control-Command/Eject.
-This will quick reboot your Mac.
+If you want to restart your Mac, hit Ctrl-Cmd-Power (or Ctrl-Cmd/Eject).
+This will reboot your Mac.

 Keep on learning

 Presented above are introductory shortcuts, just one level above the ones everyone is used to.
 Once you learn them and use them daily, you’ll notice how your workflow suddenly starts to speed up.
-Soon enough, it would be time to step up you game with a collection of intermediate time savers.
+Soon enough, it would be time to step up you game with a collection of intermediate time-savers.
 But more on this later.